cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

-At first we check if our parent (which is our search context) is also affected by stale reference.
-If so we perform `RegenerateElement` method on parent.
+At first, we check if our parent (which is our search context) is also affected by stale reference.
+If so we perform `RegenerateElement` method on the parent.
 This creates recursion call and we are able to restore references to the root element (no matter how many parents are in the relation chain).
-After we retrieve reference to the parent we also need to find fresh version of current element using new parent and memorized locator.
-If any exception occures during searching for current element that means the element truly disappear and the StaleReferenceException was indicator of the true problem.
-The last missing part is the method that detect if element has stale reference.
+After we retrieve the reference to the parent we also need to find a fresh version of the current element using new parent and memorized locator.
+If any exception occurs during searching for the current element that means the element truly disappear and the StaleReferenceException was an indicator of the true problem.
+The last missing part is the method that detects if the element has a stale reference.

 ```cs